tirea/fwew/README.md

 went wrong in the logic.
 This option is mostly only useful to Contributors, Developers, and Users who want to report a bug.
 The `-debug` command line flag was removed in favor of having this option in the config file.

-If you edit the config file to set your own defaults, you can override the config file settings using the set[] command keyword as shown above.
+If you edit the config file to set your own defaults, you can override the config file settings using the `/set` command keyword as shown above.